 Whatever type of bank account you maintain in a bank.
 You would need cash withdrawals every now and then.

 The bank lets you operate your account through different channels.
 At the same time, they provide you with multiple ways of withdrawing cash from the bank account.

 You may use an ATM or Debit card to encash.
 This can be done over an ATM or a specified bank counter (SWO-Single Window Operator) where a card-swiping device is attached.

 Another way of cashing out would be through internet banking with a cardless transaction.

-Among the bank, you may find this possible in SBI YONO cash where you have to generate a transaction password for withdrawing money at an ATM.
+Among the banks, you may find this possible in SBI YONO cash where you have to generate a transaction password for withdrawing money at an ATM.

 You can also withdraw cash with a cheque.
-Cash withdrawal over the counter with a cheque is one of the safest ways to do banking.
+Cash withdrawals over the counter with a cheque are one of the safest ways to do banking.

-A cheque is a negotiable instrument that allows cash withdrawal from the account in many forms.
-You can withdraw money for yourself and you can also hand over a cheque to anyone as a payment with proper endorsement.
+A cheque is a negotiable instrument that allows cash withdrawal from an account in many forms.
+You can withdraw money for yourself, and you can also hand over a cheque to anyone as a payment with proper endorsement.